morodomi/Android-Lecture-1/README.md

  * Android 2.1 or higher

 ##Questions
- * Change add symbol to subscription symbol.
+ * Change add symbol to subscription symbol in the app view.
  * Change the answer too.
- * Logging the answer before it comes out.
+ * Logging the answer before it comes out using adb logcat.
  * If there is no input, the app crashes.
 So please fix it with checking input before calculate or use try - catch clause.
  * Change possible numbers from decimal to floating point numbers.
  * Prepare 4 symbols, +, -, *, and / Buttons, then calculate when one of them is clicked.